jevois/jevois-sdk/jevois-build/microsd-readme.txt

 - create an empty file BOOT:usbserialtty if you wish to get a login prompt on the serial-over-USB port instead of the JeVois console.
 Has no effect if BOOT:nousbserial is also present.

+- to use a differentg sensor, put its name in a file named BOOT:sensor - for example, if BOOT:sensor exists and contains a single line "ov7725" then JeVois will attempt to use an Omnivision ov7725 sensor.